Help Desk: http://www.ucl.ac.uk/ras/portico/helpdesk

 - Faculty of Life Sciences

 Research is focussed on the so-called drug metabolizing enzyme (DME) families, flavin-containing monooxygenases (FMOs) and cytochromes P-450 (CYPs).
 DMEs make it possible for an organism to be exposed to foreign chemicals e.g. therapeutic drugs, environmental pollutants, dietary components and plant products and to respond by metabolising such compounds to allow their clearance from the body.
-The biochemical consequences of genetic variation within these gene families for drug therapy and human health are of particular interest.
+Using knockout models we have identified key roles for FMOs in energy metabolism.
+These DMEs therefore have a dual role both in xenobiotic and endogenous metabolism.
+The biochemical consequences of genetic variation within these DME gene families for drug therapy and human health are of particular interest.
 Our research includes also studies of the perceptions of the clinical profession and the public in the use of medical therapies based on personalised genetic profiles (pharmacogenetics).

 Of special interest is the genetic disorder trimethylaminuria, which arises because bacteria in the gut break down dietary choline and in the process release trimethylamine.
 Mutations in the FMO3 gene prevent conversion of odorous trimethylamine to its non-odorous N-oxide.
 The disorder therefore manifests in the excretion of large amounts of trimethylamine in the breath, sweat and urine.
 Individuals with the disorder are subject to difficulties in their personal and work lives.